PaddlePaddle/PaddleOCR/doc/doc_en/installation_en.md

 *If you want to directly run the prediction code on mac or windows, you can start from step 2.*

-1. (Recommended) Prepare a docker environment.
+**1. (Recommended) Prepare a docker environment.
 The first time you use this image, it will be downloaded automatically.
-Please be patient.
+Please be patient.**
 ```
 # Switch to the working directory
 cd /home/Projects